Longleed History, Family Crest & Coats of Arms

 Early History of the Longleed family

-Another 101 words (7 lines of text) covering the years 180 and 1808 are included under the topic Early Longleed History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Longleed research.
+Another 51 words (4 lines of text) covering the years 180 and 1808 are included under the topic Early Longleed History in all our PDF Extended History products and printed products wherever possible.

 Longleed Spelling Variations